manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 Note how I've distributed the string parameter passed to `res.end` over several lines.
 This avoids ending up with a very long and hard to read code line.
 When concatenating several strings into one large string with `+`, it's easy to put each part on its own line.

-To make this request handler work, we need to rework our `index.js` webserver code quite a bit.
-We need to `require` our *calculator* module, remove the existing `res.write` and `res.end` lines, and add the code handling both request types instead.
+To make this request handler work (and also the one handling "square" requests), we need to rework our `index.js` webserver code quite a bit.
+We need to `require` our *calculator* module, remove the existing `res.write` and `res.end` lines, and add the code for handling both request types.
 The result looks like this:

     const http = require("http");
     const url = require("url");